SinghA01-ml/adaptive-hydrostability/README.md

 After downloading, ensure that IFISS is installed and correctly added to your MATLAB path, following the instructions provided in the IFISS user guide.

 **Important:**
 The MATLAB executable path and IFISS installation folder must be specified by the user.
+In the file bifurcation_das.py, these paths are defined on lines 629 and 630:
+- Line 629: Path to the MATLAB executable (MATLAB_BIN)
+- Line 630: Path to the IFISS installation directory (IFISS_DIR, tested with parallel IFISS version 3.7)

+Users should modify these two lines to match the locations of their own MATLAB installation and IFISS directory.
+All computations were performed using MATLAB R2025a.

-The code assumes the MATLAB executable and IFISS folder are accessible by providing the correct paths in python script (`bifurcation_das.py`).
-Users do not need to replicate the folder structure of the developer’s machine.
+The code does not require users to replicate the folder structure of the developer’s machine; only the correct absolute paths to MATLAB and the IFISS folder need to be provided.

 Copy the MATLAB functions and scripts from `matlab_ifiss_wrappers/` into the IFISS directory (where `setpath.m` etc. are located).